gabapcia/blockwatch/internal/chainstream/README.md

 - **Network Subscription**: For each network, it loads the last checkpoint and subscribes to the blockchain to receive a channel of events.
 - **Event Dispatching**: Events are dispatched based on whether they contain an error.
 Successful events go to the processing channel, while errors are routed for handling.
 - **Error Handling**: Errors are routed through an optional retry mechanism.
 If retries fail or are disabled, the error is passed to a user-defined failure handler.
-- **Final Processing**: Successfully fetched blocks are checkpointed, transformed using a custom function, and sent to the final output channel.
+- **Final Processing**: Successfully fetched blocks are checkpointed and sent to the final output channel.
 - **Service Shutdown**: The `Close()` method gracefully shuts down all background processes and closes channels.

 ## Usage